 Callousness: lack of concern for feelings or problems of others; lack of guilt or remorse about the negative or harmful effects of one’s actions on others; aggression; sadism

 Trump intends to ban immigration by Muslims, including refugees and the people who are being oppressed and kill by the Islamic State.
 After the Orlando shootings, he tweeted, “Appreciate the congrats for being right on radical Islamic terrorism …” And maybe most fitting here is his unwillingness to apologize for most anything, including his insults to Kelly (only eventually addressing the issue and saying “You’ve been called a lot worse”).
 Even after an episode of clear plagiarism this week on the part of his campaign in Melania Trump’s speech, which could have been forgiven, he gave no indication of guilt or remorse.

 The other of the two personality traits, disinhibition, is characterized by impulsivity, irresponsibility, and risk taking.

-Impulsivity: Acting on the spur of the moment in response to immediate stimuli; acting on a momentary basis without a plan or consideration of outcomes; difficulty establishing and following plans.
+Impulsivity: acting on the spur of the moment in response to immediate stimuli; acting on a momentary basis without a plan or a consideration of outcomes; difficulty establishing and following plans

 One obligation of a presidential candidate is to disclose his income taxes, which Trump has not.

 Risky business moves over the decades aside, the very act of continuing to run for president is a risk.
-Earlier this year, The Economist’s research firm Economist Intelligence Unit ranked a Trump presidency among the top ten global risks, tied with “the rising threat of jihadi terrorism destabilizing the global economy.”
+Earlier this year, The Economist’s research firm, Economist Intelligence Unit, ranked a Trump presidency among the top 10 global risks, tied with “the rising threat of jihadi terrorism destabilizing the global economy.”

 Trump is rather candid about these points.
 He is rich and powerful, and his business endeavors are primarily undertaken to achieve that end.
 “I don’t lose!
 I’ve never been a loser.
 I like to win!”